 Originating from the ancient Greek term paragraphe meaning ‘marked passage’, a paragraph is a group of sentences that introduces, presents, develops and winds up one main idea on a topic.
-The idea in a paragraph should be one and the different types of structural devices should help it come out clearly.
-Paragraph writing, as with all other language skills, can be used for functional and creative purposes.
+The idea in a paragraph should be one, and the different types of structural devices should help it come out clearly.
+As with all other language skills, paragraph writing can be used for functional and creative purposes.

 Parts of a Paragraph